 "The Jurassic Period"

-EricPlayer 0.1beta had no functional counter display, it did not support volume adjustments, the slider was not functional and it required songs to be located in a 'Songs'-folder (no drag-and-drop).
+EricPlayer 0.1beta had no functional counter display, it did not support volume adjustments, the songslider was not functional and it required songs to be located in a 'Songs'-folder (no drag-and-drop).
 And it had several crashing bugs!

 But it was great fun to view Eric moving and grooving to the music - sometimes it looked just like it was in sync (which it wasn't!).